-Kashmir killings: Army finds prima facie evidence against troops for misusing powers under AFSPA
+Shopian encounter: Army finds prima facie evidence against troops for misusing powers under AFSPA

 It said three men killed in Shopian appeared to be missing youth from Rajouri but their involvement in ‘terrorism or related activities’ was being investigated.